EnlightenedPerlOrganisation/task-kensho/README.md

 # RELEASE SCHEDULE

-Starting with release 0.18 Task::Kensho was moved to a monthly release cycle.
-This will facilitate a consistent schedule for upstream vendors to track the changes in Task::Kensho.
+Starting with release 0.18, [Task::Kensho](https://metacpan.org/pod/Task::Kensho) was moved to a monthly release cycle.
+This will facilitate a consistent schedule for upstream vendors to track the changes in [Task::Kensho](https://metacpan.org/pod/Task::Kensho).

 # BUGS AND LIMITATIONS